-- Late plantings will have less time to recover from stresses, especially during reproductive development.
+- advisories on the occurrence and expected movement of soybean rust in the Midsouth will be available on the Mississippi and Arkansas blog sites. - Late plantings will have less time to recover from stresses, especially during reproductive development.
 Therefore, it is critical that manageable stresses caused by pests, weeds, and drought are either prevented or are quickly identified so that remedial measures can be applied as soon as possible.
 This will require more frequent scouting. - Later plantings will be ready for harvest when there is a greater probability of wet soil.
 Harvesting at this time usually results in some level of rutting that may require remedial tillage.
 This may interfere with a continuous no-till system in some years, but as stated in the Tillage White Paper on this website, this occasional tillage does not necessarily compromise the long-term goals of a notill system.